milesdwilliams15/Monte-Carlo-Simulations/README.md

       lines(lowess(temp$GDP.per.capita,temp$Unemployment,f=1),col="#88888815")
     }

-The final result should be a plot that looks the one below.
+The final result should be a plot that looks like the one below.

 ![scatter plot](https://cloud.githubusercontent.com/assets/23504082/21301595/a6e57d38-c574-11e6-9ad4-7fb3cc0a34d2.jpeg)